tiliarou/tinfoil-1/README.md

 ## Supported Protocols
-Edit `locations.conf` to configure your install sources - you can mix and match.
-Only ip's can be used the the URL's, no hostnames.
-*Note that all directory paths must end in a forward slash.*

 #### SD CARD
 Supports installing from the local SD  card.
 Use the URI `sdmc:/` to point to the SD card.
 Subdirectories also work, for example `sdmc://nsps/`.